terra-money/community-pool-vesting/README.md

   **Functionality:**

-  - Checks if the sender (caller) is whitelisted and the current time is after the vesting start time.
+  - Checks if the sender (caller) is whitelisted and that the current time is after the vesting start time.
 If not, it returns an error.
   - Ensures that unlocked and cliff-vested funds have been withdrawn before allowing vested fund withdrawals.
   - Calculates the amount of vested funds that can be withdrawn based on the vesting schedule.
   - Updates the state to reflect the withdrawn amount.